Unit 3 - Practice Quiz

 B. The Ford Model T

-C. The Ferrari
+C. The Rolls Royce

-D. The Rolls Royce
+D. The Ferrari

 49 Which designer worked for Louis Vuitton as the Men's Artistic Director and founded the brand Off-White?

-B. Demna Gvasalia
+A. Demna Gvasalia

 D. Pharrell Williams